David Nelson, M.D.

 Biography

-David Nelson, M.D., is an Associate Professor and Division Chief of Maternal-Fetal Medicine in the department of Obstetrics and Gynecology at UT Southwestern, where he also is a Dedman Family Scholar in Clinical Care.
+David B. Nelson, M.D., is an Associate Professor in the Department of Obstetrics and Gynecology at UT Southwestern Medical Center.
+He is Division Chief of Maternal-Fetal Medicine and a Dedman Family Scholar in Clinical Care, and he holds the Gillette Professorship of Obstetrics and Gynecology.

-After receiving his medical degree from the University of Arkansas for Medical Sciences, Dr. Nelson completed residency training in Obstetrics and Gynecology and fellowship training in Maternal-Fetal Medicine at UT Southwestern.
+Dr. Nelson earned his medical degree at the University of Arkansas for Medical Sciences.
+He completed a residency in obstetrics and gynecology and a fellowship in maternal-fetal medicine at Parkland Memorial Hospital and UT Southwestern Medical Center.

 Education & Training